First passage percolation on the exponential of two-dimensional branching random walk: Inductive construction for light crossings

-Let us now try to bound the expected weight of $v_r^{*, \ell + 1}$ where we assign vertex weight based on variables \emph{associated with boxes of side length $ \leq L$}.
-Notice that this does not require the knowledge of particular switching strategy we employ.
-Denote by $D_r$ the total weight of the light crossings in the two annuli (where we assign vertex weight based variables associated with boxes of side length $\leq \delta L/2$).
-Since the $\delta L$ coarsening of $\pi^{*, u, \ell'}$ is independent of all the Gaussians at level lower than $\delta \ell$, we see that
+Let us now try to bound the expected weight of $v_r^{*, \ell + 1}$ where we assign vertex weight based on the variables \emph{associated with boxes of side length $ \leq L$}.
+Notice that this does not require the knowledge of the particular switching strategy we employ.
+Denote by $D_r$ the total weight of the light crossings in the two annuli where we assign vertex weight based on variables associated with the boxes of side length $\leq \tfrac{L_{100}}{2} \vee 1$.
+By iterating the induction hypotheses~\ref{induct:hypo4} and \ref{induct:hypo2} (see also the argument presented in the proof of Lemma~\ref{lem:uniform}) we get that the $L_{100}$ coarsenings of $\pi^{*, u, \ell}$'s are independent of all the Gaussians at level lower than $L_{100}$, which implies